211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment8_reflection.md

 **Activity diagrams** answer the question: "What steps happen to complete this process, and in what order?"
 They are process-centric.
-The Borrow a Book activity diagram does not care about the long-term state of the Loan object, it only cares about the sequence of steps from the student clicking "Borrow" to the confirmation email being sent.
+The Borrow a Book activity diagram does not care about the long-term state of the Loan object — it only cares about the sequence of steps from the student clicking "Borrow" to the confirmation email being sent.
 Activity diagrams are most useful for workflows that involve decisions, parallel actions, and multiple actors.
 In SALAS, the overdue notification